 - a.
-Plan Urban Neighborhoods to be primarily, though not exclusively, single family residential areas which appear and function as residential neighborhoods of contiguous cities; - b.
-Provide a mix of residential and commercial land uses to balance generated tax revenues with the costs of providing desired levels of public services and facilities; - c.
+Plan Urban Neighborhoods to be primarily, though not exclusively, singlefamily residential areas which appear and function as residential neighborhoods of contiguous cities. - b.
+Provide a mix of residential and commercial land uses to balance generated tax revenues with the costs of providing desired levels of public services and facilities. - c.
+Encourage the integration of land uses to provide neighborhood-serving uses and facilitate clean transportation options, such as pedestrian and bicycle activity.

+d.
 Establish land use patterns which make Urban Neighborhoods compatible, functional and identifiable with adjoining cities.